srija25basak/srija25basak/README.md

 Feel free to reach out via www.linkedin.com/in/srija-basak for networking or collaboration opportunities.

 ⚡ Fun Fact:
-I’m a relentless seeker of knowledge, always on a quest for new developing new skills and learning experiences.
+I’m a relentless seeker of knowledge, always on a quest to develop new skills and gain learning experiences.

 <!---
 srija25basak/srija25basak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.